PsyD in Human and Organizational Psychology

 Doctoral students can develop a research portfolio or a dissertation as the culmination of their doctoral degree.
 These final projects must be approved by your TUW faculty mentor and should demonstrate your ability to use research and investigative methods to apply what you have learned in the program to real-world settings.

-Students seeking enrollment into TUW’s online PsyD in Organizational Psychology program must meet the following criteria to be considered for admission:
+Students seeking enrollment into TUW’s online PsyD in Human and Organizational Psychology program must meet the following criteria to be considered for admission:

 - Hold a master’s degree from an accredited institution; international master’s degree students must see “international student admissions” in the catalog.